radiantearth/stac-browser/README.md

 External STAC data is any data that is not a children of the given `catalogUrl`.
 Must be set to `true` if a `catalogUrl` is not given as otherwise you won't be able to browse anything.

+### detectLocaleFromBrowser

+If set to `true`, tries to detect the preferred language of the user from the Browser.
+Otherwise, defaults to the language set for `locale`.

 ### locale

 The default language to use for STAC Browser, defaults to `en` (English).